mpkondrashin/vulrem/README.md

 ```
 Run container using following command:
 ```
-$ docker run --env env.list mpkondrashin/vulrem
+$ docker run --env-file env.list mpkondrashin/vulrem
 ```
 or
 ```
-$ docker run --env env.list vulrem
+$ docker run --env-file env.list vulrem
 ```
-if your have built container from source.
+if your have built container from the source.